notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 - diesel
 ---

-[Rust] is a relatively new systems language programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+[Rust] is a relatively new "systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety."
 It currently has a reputation for a steep learning curve, but this blog series aims to help ease in new developers.
 I come from a Ruby web development background and